A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: More Experimental Results

 To further evaluate the transferability of memorization labels across generative models, we visualize memorization ratios under different labeling-training combinations for each dataset in Figure~\ref{fig:transfer}.
 For each heatmap, the row indicates the model used to generate memorization labels (e.g., TabDDPM), and the column indicates the model trained using those labels for DCM filtering.

-\textbf{Obs.
-1:} Across all three datasets (\textsc{Default}, \textsc{Shoppers}, \textsc{Adult}), we observe that model-specific labels (diagonal entries) consistently achieve the lowest memorization ratios.
-This suggests that using labels generated by the same model provides the most precise filtering guidance during training.
+\textbf{Obs.1: Model-specific Labels Provide the Most Precise Filtering.} Across all three datasets—\textsc{Default}, \textsc{Shoppers}, and \textsc{Adult}—model-specific labels (diagonal entries) consistently yield the lowest memorization ratios.
+This indicates that labels generated by the same model offer the most accurate guidance for identifying and filtering memorization-prone samples during training.

-\textbf{Obs.
-2:} Notably, labels derived from TabDDPM generalize well to other architectures, achieving the second-best memorization reduction in most off-diagonal cases.
-For example, TabDDPM-generated labels significantly reduce memorization when applied to CTGAN and TVAE, outperforming those generated by weaker models such as TVAE.
+\textbf{Obs.2: TabDDPM Labels Generalize Effectively Across Models.} Labels derived from TabDDPM transfer well to other model architectures, achieving the second-best memorization reduction in most off-diagonal settings.
+For instance, TabDDPM-generated labels substantially reduce memorization when applied to CTGAN and TVAE, outperforming labels produced by weaker models such as TVAE.
+These results suggest that TabDDPM captures structural regularities that are broadly useful for cross-model memorization mitigation.

 These results confirm that memorization-prone samples identified by a strong base model (e.g., TabDDPM) can be effectively reused across other generative models for filtering, demonstrating the robustness and practical value of our transferability approach.